 Pay Stock Photo Resources:

 http://www.istockphoto.com/3 month subscription, 35 images/day: $995They’re Getty’s lower quality brand – but it’s actually quite good.
-The images are color corrected very well, there is a large selection, compositions are smart and considered.
+The images have great color correction, there is a large selection, compositions are smart.
 Istock selects the nicest quality from these already good photos to place into their “Vetta” collection.
 This means that when you find that amazing shot on their site hoping to only pay about $20, it turns out to be closer to $70.
 They have a subscription model as well as a credit system which gets annoying and makes it more difficult to calculate cost.
 That said, the quality is high and it is a cost effective option.

 http://www.thinkstockphotos.com/1 month subscription, 25 images/day: $299 Thinkstock is a sister site of istock.
 The subscription model they use is more straightforward and less expensive.
 The quality of the shot is good with most of their content coming from Istockphoto.